jandom-devel/ScalaFix/README.md

 # ScalaFix
-A Scala library for solving fixpoint equations
+A Scala library for solving fixpoint equations.